ChrisOfBristol/qucs-netlist/README.md

 INSTALLATION

-qucs-netlist_all .deb can't be installed with the "Software" application as it is not a complete Debian package, but if it is downloaded into your home directory it can be installed with:
+qucs-netlist_0.0.3_all.deb can't be installed with the "Software" application as it is not a complete Debian package, but if it is downloaded into your home directory it can be installed with:

       sudo dpkg -i qucs-netlist_0.0.3_all.deb

 Check the program's properties and make sure there is a tick in Permissions - Allow executing file as program.

 RUNNING
+The program cannot be run from your application menu as it needs a filename.
 In a terminal, cd to the directory with your QUCS schematic in, then type

 		qucs-netlist mycircuit.sch